 Once you have decided on the charging profile you must set the switch to the correct position.
-To access the switch, remove the cover plate (secured by 2 screws).
+The switch is located to the right of the output terminal on the front panel.
 Set the switch to the correct position as shown on the label.
-When you are done, replace the cover plate and securely tighten the screws.